joeyglenn12/ryder-cup-2025/README.md

 ## Results

 The Ryder Cup team is comprised of twelve golfers total.
 Six golfers automatically qualify on total Fedex points.
-The other six golfers are picked by the Ryder Cup captain.
+The other six golfers are picked by the Ryder Cup captain, Keegan Bradley.

 As of August 25, 2025: